Rizz311/Geocoding/README.md

 # Geocoder

-I made a geocoder to allow you to get the latitude and longitude.
-As well as the location in a map.
+Simple app which accepts an address from the user and then displays the latitude, longitude, and location on a map.
+Uses the google geocoding and maps apis.

 **Link to project:** https://github.com/Rizz311/Geocoding